selego/convention/README.md

 ### Anticipate less is better than anticipate too much

 Its better to spend less time , have less code and deliver faster than spend time optimising for futurs problems and features.
-We loose agility and readibility when we anticipuate futur stuff.
+We loose agility and readibility when we anticipate futur to much.
+Also, nobody knows the futur of any product.
+We could pivote the product or even stop it.

-The goal is to deliver key features for the client to do user testing asap
+The goal is to deliver key features for the client to validate the product.